pytorch/audio/README.md

 ![TorchAudio Logo](docs/source/_static/img/logo.png)

 > [!NOTE]
-> **We are in the process of refactoring TorchAudio and transitioning it into a
->  maintenance phase.
-This process will include removing some user-facing
+> **TorchAudio 2.9 has been transitioned into a maintenance phase.
+Many user-facing
->  features: those features are deprecated from TorchAudio 2.8 and will be removed in 2.9.
+>  features that were deprecated in TorchAudio 2.8 have been removed as of 2.9.
->  Our main goals are to reduce redundancies with the rest of the
+>  Our main goals were to reduce redundancies with the rest of the
 >  PyTorch ecosystem, make it easier to maintain, and create a version of
->  TorchAudio that is more tightly scoped to its strengths: processing audio
+>  TorchAudio that was more tightly scoped to its strengths: processing audio
 >  data for ML.
 Please see
 >  [our community message](https://github.com/pytorch/audio/issues/3902)
 >  for more details.**